Features

 Connection & Setup

-- Provides the AI a Producer Pal skill set suitable to the language model's size (a "small model mode" exists with a simplified interface for local models)
+- Provides the AI with a Producer Pal skill set that adapts to different AI model capabilities

 Built-in Chat UI